CuisineTrove/.github/README.md

 ## Introduction

 Cuisine Trove is a partially open source online cookbook project.
-Thanks to our solution, you can run your book on your local server.
-The service is also available at:
+Our project is set up so that you can run it locally on your own machine.
+The service is also available at: somewebsite.com

 ## Features

-Example:
 - Search recipe: by name or ingredients
 - Management of recipes